 - Network dentists have agreed to provide services at contracted fees (the in-network fee schedules, or INFS).
-If a member visits a participating network dentist, the member will not receive a bill for charges more than the negotiated fee schedule on covered services (coinsurance payment still applies). - Services received from an out-of-network dentist are not covered benefits.
+If a member visits a participating network dentist, the member will not receive a bill for charges more than the negotiated fee schedule (coinsurance payment still applies). - Services received from an out-of-network dentist are not covered benefits.